 This is a pre-writing technique, ideal for children who need an introduction into what the letters look like and how to write them.

-You can vary this activity by having her write answers to your questions.
+You can vary this activity by having them write answers to your questions.
 Example: What color is the sky?
 What color is your shirt?
 How many fingers do you have?
 What is your mother’s name?

 And there are a variety of others available on Amazon.